primaryobjects/AI-Programmer/README.md

 ## Quick-Start Guide to Using the Code

-By default, the code is configured to use the BF Classic instruction set and to write a program to output a string.
+By default, the code is configured to use the Classic instruction set and to write a program to output a string.
 To change the string that is generated, simply expand the "Private Variables" section and change the text for TargetString to your desired value.

 ```
 private static TargetParams _targetParams = new TargetParams { TargetString = "hello world" };